‘RHOBH’ Cast Films Season 7 Reunion Show [Photos]

-The cast of The Real Housewives of Beverly Hills has filmed the Season 7 reunion show.
-On Thursday, Lisa Vanderpump, Kyle Richards, Lisa Rinna, Eileen Davidson, Erika Girardi, Dorit Kemsley, and Eden Sassoon gathered together to re-hash the season’s more memorable feuds, moments, and storylines.
+The cast of The Real Housewives of Beverly Hills have filmed the season 7 reunion show.
+On Thursday, Lisa Vanderpump, Kyle Richards, Lisa Rinna, Eileen Davidson, Erika Girardi, Dorit Kemsley, and Eden Sassoon gathered together to re-hash the season’s more memorable feuds, moments and story lines.

-It seems that when the reunion show airs, viewers will hear a lot about Lisa R.’s claim that Kyle enables her sister, Kim Richards, and Kyle’s anger over that statement, as well as Lisa R.’s other claims that Kim’s not completely sober and is actually close to death.
+It seems as if when the reunion show airs, viewers will hear a lot about Lisa R.’s claim that Kyle enables her sister, Kim Richards, and Kyle’s anger over that statement, as well as Lisa R.’s other claims that Kim’s not completely sober and is actually close to death.
 Prior to the reunion filming on Thursday, Bravo released the reunion show’s seating chart, showing Lisa R. on one side of host Andy Cohen and Kyle on the other.

 A post shared by RHOBH (@bravorhobh) on